Materia Sphere

 In our view, the future of manufacturing lies in combining all available methods, enhanced by the comprehensive AM toolbox.

-To bring your concept to reality, we have a wide variety of machines and tools for rapid prototyping, post processing and CNC machining, including
+With our strong partner network, we offer a wide variety of machines and tools for rapid prototyping, post-processing, and CNC machining.

-To bring your concept to reality, we have a wide variety of machines and tools for rapid prototyping, post processing and CNC machining, including
+With our strong partner network, we offer a wide variety of machines and tools for rapid prototyping, post-processing, and CNC machining.